A person presents a breakdown of ad spend on a screen to a group seated around a table.

 3. Social Media: Merging Memes and Marketing

 Social media is where brands can relax and engage with consumers.
-From Twitter banter to Instagram memes, endless likelihoods await.
-Just ensure your awareness is as light as San Francisco fog, avoiding any undue harshness.
+From Twitter banter to Instagram memes, endless possibilities await.
+Just ensure your humor is as light as San Francisco fog, avoiding any undue harshness.

 “If you’re not on social media, you’re practically invisible.” – Gary Vaynerchuk, Entrepreneur.